Send the link below via email or IMCopy

 Most stories can only take place under certain social, political, or historical conditions.
 The writer’s goal is to place the story in a particular context that will help them to express their message.
 Detail and consistency is necessary here, as is obeying the "rules" you've laid out for your specific setting.

--In "The Veldt," Ray Bradbury uses a hypothetical future setting to explore the effect that over-dependence on technology might have on human relationships.
+-In "The Veldt," another Bradbury story, Bradbury uses a hypothetical future setting to explore the effect that over-dependence on technology might have on human relationships.

--In 1984, George Orwell creates a story in which the main character exists within a totalitarian society.
-Without this political context, this story would not exist.
+-In 1984, George Orwell creates a story in which the main character exists within a hyper-totalitarian society.
+Without this political context, this story would not exist in its present form.

 Aspect 2: Setting as Symbol